ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 ## JSONAsString {#json-as-string}

-In this format ClickHouse reads the whole JSON object from the data into a single column with `String` data type.
-Inferred type for this format is always `String` and column name is `json`.
+In this format, ClickHouse reads the whole JSON object from the data into a single column with `String` data type.
+The inferred type for this format is always `String` and the column name is `json`.

 **Example**